-In many droplet microfluidic experiments, generating uniform and stable droplets is not enough in and of itself.
+In many droplet microfluidics experiments, generating uniform and stable droplets is not enough in and of itself.
 The droplets normally require a post-generation modification.
 During the past decade, droplet microfluidics has reached maturity.
 The technology has evolved to incorporate a variety of techniques for on-chip manipulation of droplets after generation.
-Manipulation methods are broad and involve approaches for detecting the droplets, merging, splitting, incubating, sorting, and mixing.
+Mirofluidics manipulation methods are broad and involve approaches for detecting the droplets, merging, splitting, incubating, sorting, and mixing.

-Detection is the inseparable part of any assay.
+Detection is the inseparable part of manys assay used in microfluidic devices.
 The mono-disperse droplets that were generated now need to be identified for further processing.
 The rate of droplet generation is in the order of kHz in many droplet generators.
 Therefore, the data acquisition and detection techniques for droplet chips need to be operable at high frequencies to be compatible with the ultra-high generation rate of droplets.

 Fluorescent microscopy has the benefits of bright-field with the added advantage of high-sensitivity detection capacity.
 Fluorescent biomarkers are very common in droplet microfluidics.
 The marker lies within the droplet and upon activation fluoresce.
 This gives it a binary nature where the droplets with the desired analytes are on and the rest are off.
 Also, quantitative and comparative studies are feasible by comparing the fluorescent intensity of the droplets.
 Fluorescent microscopy is now quite mature in enzymatic activity measurements.